jiri-matejka/applifting-cat-blog/backend/README.md

-## About
+## CatBlog app

+This is

-docker compose --env-file ./env/production.env up
+`docker compose --env-file ./env/production.env up`

 This project was created with [express-generator-typescript](https://github.com/seanpmaxwell/express-generator-typescript).

 ## Available Scripts